portabletext/editor/packages/editor/README.md

 > [!NOTE]
 > We are currently working hard on the general release of this component.
 Docs and refined APIs are coming.

+## End-User Experience

+In order to provide a robust and consistent end-user experience, the editor is backed by an elaborate E2E test suite generated from a [human-readable Gherkin spec](./gherkin-spec/).